 Children under 7 years of age are not accepted unless the parents or legal guardians sign a hold harmless release.
-Children age 11 and younger are only permitted on a designated family departure.
+Children age 11 and younger are only permitted on designated family departures.
 Contact ExpeditionTrips for more details.

 7-Day Cruise Option:

 Passengers can disembark on Saturday in Baltra for a shorter, 7-day cruise.
 This is available on seasonal departure dates only.
 The 7-day rate is a 10% discount off the 8-day cruise rate and cannot be combined with any other promotional or child discounts.
 For those passengers departing early and require a transfer to the airport with a guide, there is an additional charge of $50 per person (max $200).
 The return flight from Baltra is subject to availability and confirmation is requested at the time of booking.
 Please add $15.50 per person for the Baltra airport surcharge.

 Cabin accommodation; all meals and snacks aboard ship; non-alcoholic beverages; purified water; Captain’s welcome and farewell cocktail; local beer with dinner; 2014: house wine with dinner; guide services; shore excursions; use of wetsuits (no guarantee there will be one available in your size unless you reserve in advance for $25; ask for details), snorkeling equipment and sea kayaks (two tandem and one single); transfers in the Islands between the airport and dock.

 Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, USD$100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; gratuities are left to the discretion of the passenger; wetsuit reservation $25; traveler’s insurance; diving option; alcoholic beverages; purchases on board; fuel surcharge may apply.